Product formulas for conjugated motivic milnor basis: Reduction of

-\end{example} \begin{strategy} In general, we create a binary tree to encode the expansion to a linear combination of motivic Milnor basis: \begin{enumerate} \item Every node is labeled by two sequences $S|R$, representing $\tau(S)\xi(R).$ \item The sum of the monomials represented by child nodes equals the monomial represented by the parent node. \item The branches from a parent node to its child nodes correspond to rewriting a $\tau_i^2$ factor into $\tau\xi_{i+1}+\rho\tau_{i+1}$. \end{enumerate}
+\begin{construction} We construct a binary tree to encode the reduction of $\btau(S)$ for $S\in \Seq$ to a linear combination of $\btau(E)\bxi(R)$ for $E\in\SeqE$, $R\in\SeqR$. \begin{enumerate} \item Every node is labeled by two sequences $S'|R'$, representing $\btau(S')\bxi(R')$.
+Note that different nodes can share the same label. \item The sum of the monomials represented by child nodes equals the monomial represented by the parent node. \item The branches from a parent node to its child nodes correspond to rewriting a $\btau_i^2$ factor (where $i$ is as small as possible) into $\tau\bxi_{i+1}+\rho\btau_{i+1}$. \end{enumerate}